 - 15 ounces shortcrust pastry (425g)

 - Heat the olive oil in a large skillet over medium-high heat.
 Meanwhile, pat dry the chicken thighs with paper towel.

-- Once the chicken has browned, remove it to a plate with a pair of tongs.
-Take the skillet off the heat and scrape out most of the browned chicken bits with a metal spatula.
+- Once the meat has browned, remove it to a plate with a pair of tongs.
+Take the skillet off the heat and scrape out most of the browned bits with a metal spatula.

 - Return the skillet to medium-high heat, then add the leeks and cook for 3 minutes, until softened.
 Add the garlic and cook until fragrant, about 1 minute.
 Deglaze the pan with 1/3 cup of white wine, stirring until the brown fond is gone from the bottom of the pan.
 Add additional wine if needed.
 Dump the cooked veggies into a bowl and set aside.

 - Melt the butter in the same skillet over medium-high heat.
 Dump in the flour and whisk constantly for 2 minutes to cook the flour.
 Immediately dump in the wine and milk, then whisk constantly until smooth and thickened.
 Add the chopped tarragon, salt, and pepper, then cook for 2 to 3 minutes and remove from the heat.